 UPDATE 5/4/20: For months you've joined us and NT solar industry leaders in calling for central battery storage for the Darwin-Katherine grid.
-And today the NT Government finally approved procurement of a large-scale battery for the Darwin-Katherine grid.
-We will be updating this page with a new action.
+And today the NT Government delivered by approving procurement of a large-scale battery for the Darwin-Katherine grid.

 A central battery storage system for the Darwin-Katherine grid would help provide reliable power to Territorians and facilitate renewable energy.